Gervase Elwes: Elwes and English art-song

 But it was as a singer of English art-song, and the friend of many leading English composers, that Elwes left his most permanent legacy.
 He was the dedicatee and first performer of (and the first person to record) Ralph Vaughan Williams song cycle On Wenlock Edge and many of the finest songs of Roger Quilter (including the cycle To Julia), both of whom wrote with his voice in mind.
 In 1912 he gave the first performance of Thomas Dunhill's song cycle The Wind Among the Reeds for the Philharmonic Society.
 He had the wholehearted admiration of every generation from Charles Villiers Stanford to Frank Bridge, and their successors still acknowledge the authority of his influence.
 He was also a wonderful inspiration to leading British singers of his time, as their many private and published memorials testify.

 Family

 He was the brother of Dudley Cary-Elwes, Roman Catholic Bishop of Northampton.
-Elwes was married in Kensington on 11 May 1889 to Lady Winefride Mary Elizabeth Feilding (died 24 February 1959), National President of the Catholic Women's League, daughter of Rudolph William Basil Feilding, 8th Earl of Denbigh and Mary Berkeley.
+Elwes was married in Kensington on 11 May 1889 to Lady Winefride Mary Elizabeth Feilding (died 24 February 1959), National President of the Catholic Women's League, daughter of the 8th Earl of Denbigh and Mary Berkeley.
 They lived at The Manor House, Brigg, Lincolnshire, and at Billing Hall, Northamptonshire, and had six sons and two daughters together: